jcs15c/optimal_ultrasound_encoding/README.md

 # Optimal Ultrasound Encoding

 This package contains methods to find optimal encoding sequences for use in synthetic transmit aperture ultrasound imaging.

+This code is based on the procedures introduced in ``[Optimization of array encoding for ultrasound imaging](https://iopscience.iop.org/article/10.1088/1361-6560/ad5249/meta)'' ([arXiv](https://arxiv.org/abs/2403.00289)).

 The module `encoding_optimization.py` contains the primary function to perform the optimization and generate an optimized encoding sequence.
 An example execution script is provided in the `examples` folder.